soo-hs-kim/drug-repurposing/README.md

 + data_cleaning.do
   + STATA do-file for cleaning the data
   + As this project is still under development, only a portion of the code can be shared.

++ technology topography.py
+  + python code for generating technology topography using text data
+  + Patent text was used

 ### Data used for this project
 + Cortellis (Proprietary data)